boazsegev/iodine/README.md

 [![Inline docs](http://inch-ci.org/github/boazsegev/iodine.svg?branch=master)](http://www.rubydoc.info/github/boazsegev/iodine/master/frames)
 [![GitHub](https://img.shields.io/badge/GitHub-Open%20Source-blue.svg)](https://github.com/boazsegev/iodine)

-Iodine is a fast concurrent web server for real-time Ruby applications, with native support for Websockets, Pub/Sub, static file service, HTTP/1.1 and Redis Pub/Sub scaling (2 connections per Iodine process).
+Iodine is a fast concurrent web server for real-time Ruby applications, with native support for:

-Iodine also supports custom protocol authoring, making Object Oriented **Network Services** easy to write.
+* Websockets;
+* Pub/Sub (with optional Redis Pub/Sub scaling);
+* Static file service (with automatic `gzip` support for pre-compressed versions);
+* HTTP/1.1 keep-alive and pipelining;
+* Asynchronous event scheduling and timers;
+* Client connectivity (attach client sockets to make them evented);
+* Custom protocol authoring;
+* and more!

 Iodine is an **evented** framework with a simple API that builds off the low level [C code library facil.io](https://github.com/boazsegev/facil.io) with support for **epoll** and **kqueue** - this means that:

-* Iodine can handle **thousands of concurrent connections** (tested with more then 20K connections).
+* Iodine can handle **thousands of concurrent connections** (tested with more then 20K connections)!

-    That's right, Iodine isn't subject to the 1024 connection limit imposed by native Ruby and `select`/`poll` based applications.

-    This makes Iodine ideal for writing HTTP/2 and Websocket servers (which is what started this whole thing).

 * Iodine supports only **Linux/Unix** based systems (i.e. OS X, Ubuntu, FreeBSD etc'), which are ideal for evented IO (while Windows and Solaris are better at IO *completion* events, which are totally different).

-Iodine is a C extension for Ruby, developed for Ruby MRI 2.2.2 and up... it should support the whole Ruby 2.0 MRI family, but Rack requires Ruby 2.2.2, and so Iodine matches this requirement.
+Iodine is a C extension for Ruby, developed and optimized for Ruby MRI 2.2.2 and up... it should support the whole Ruby 2.0 MRI family, but Rack requires Ruby 2.2.2, and so Iodine matches this requirement.

 ## Iodine::Rack == a fast and powerful HTTP + Websockets server with native Pub/Sub